Pukka's Social Responsibility Policy

 We use third-party certifications to ensure that all the ingredients used in our herbal creations meet the absolute highest social and environmental standards.

-In 2017, we established our baseline carbon footprint and were the first herbal tea brand to have an approved 1.5˚C science-based target.
-We declared a climate and biodiversity emergency in 2019 and committed to being carbon net zero by 2030.
-In line with global best practice, our primary focus is on reducing our emissions and we are working hard to identify and implement reduction projects to help us reach this target.
+In 2017, we established our baseline carbon footprint and were the first herbal tea company to have an approved 1.5˚C science-based target.
+We declared a climate and biodiversity emergency in 2019 and after developing a detailed zero roadmap, have committed to being carbon net zero by 2039.
+In line with global best practice, our primary focus is reducing our emissions and we are working hard to identify and implement reduction projects to help us reach this target.

 Business as a force for good